-The \$62,735,000 aggregate principal amount of City of Oakland General Obligation Bonds (Measure KK, Series 2017A-1) (Tax-Exempt) (the "Series 2017A-1 Bonds") and \$55,120,000 aggregate principal amount of City of Oakland General Obligation Bonds (Measure KK, Series 2017A-2) (Taxable) (the "Series 2017A-2 Bonds" and, together with the Series 2017A-1 Bonds, the "Bonds"), are being issued under the Constitution of the State of California (the "State"), the Charter of the City, Measure KK (defined below) and the City's Affordable Housing and Infrastructure Bond Law, Oakland Municipal Code, Chapter 4.54.
-The specific terms and conditions for issuance of the Bonds are contained in a resolution adopted by the City Council of the City on June 29, 2017.
-See "THE BONDS - Authority for Issuances."
-The proceeds of the Series 2017A-1 Bonds will be used to finance the Series 2017A-1 Projects (as defined herein) and to pay for certain costs related to the issuance of the Series 2017A-2 Bonds.
+The \$26,500,000 aggregate principal amount of City of Oakland General Obligation Bonds (Series 2017C, Measure DD) (the "Bonds"), are being issued under the Constitution of the State of California (the "State"), Article 1 of Chapter 4 of Division 4 of Title 4 (commencing with Section 43600) of the Government Code of the State, the Charter of the City of Oakland (the "City"), and other applicable laws of the State.
+The specific terms and conditions for issuance of the Bonds are contained in a Resolution adopted by the City Council of the City on December 13, 2016.
+See "THE BONDS-Authority for Issuance."
+The proceeds of the Bonds will be used for the construction and reconstruction of various improvements as described herein and to pay for certain costs related to the issuance of the Bonds.

-The Bonds will be issued only as fully registered bonds without coupons and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
+The Bonds will be issued only as fully registered bonds without coupons and when issued will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
 Individual purchases of the Bonds will be made in book-entry form only, in denominations of \$5,000 or any integral multiple thereof.
-Payments of principal of and interest on the Bonds will be made to DTC by The Bank of New York Mellon Trust Company, N.A., as fiscal agent.
-DTC in turn is required to remit such principal and interest to the DTC Participants for subsequent disbursement to the Beneficial Owners of the Bonds.
-See APPENDIX E - "BOOK-ENTRY ONLY SYSTEM."
+Payments of principal of and interest on the Bonds will be made by Wilmington Trust, National Association, as fiscal agent, to DTC, which in turn is required to remit such principal and interest to the DTC Participants for subsequent disbursement to the Beneficial Owners of the Bonds.
+See "APPENDIX E-BOOK-ENTRY-ONLY SYSTEM."
 The Bonds will be dated and bear interest from the date of original issuance.
 Interest on the Bonds will be payable semiannually on January 15 and July 15 of each year, commencing January 15, 2018.

-The Bonds will be subject to optional redemption prior to their respective stated maturities (as described herein).
-See "THE BONDS - Redemption."
+The Bonds will be subject to optional redemption prior to their respective stated maturities as described herein.
+See "THE BONDS-Redemption."